1bardesign/batteries/readme.md

 ## snake_case?
 Why?

 I personally prefer it, but I accept that it's a matter of taste and puts people off.

-I'm considering an automatic camelCase API conversion that you can opt in to, this will be updated if that eventuates.
+I've implemented experimental automatic lowerCamelCase API conversion that you can opt in to by calling camelCase() before export(), let me know if you use it and encounter any issues.

 # License